anbouchet/pipefunc/README.md

   (upperFirst)
   ()

-console.log(process('wat') + ' Batman !')
+console.log(process('wat') + ' Batman!')

-// defining the equivalent pipeline using reversePipeline
+// Defining the equivalent pipeline using reversePipeline
-// (functions can be specified in reverse order, may be useful to make more /
+// (functions can be specified in reverse order, may be useful to make more
 // readable code in some cases) const processBis = reversePipeline
   (upperFirst)